Diosdado Macapagal: North Borneo claim

-On September 12, 1962, during President Diosdado Macapagal's administration, the territory of eastern North Borneo (now Sabah), and the full sovereignty, title and dominion over the territory were ceded by heirs of the Sultanate of Sulu, Sultan Muhammad Esmail E. Kiram I, to the Republic of the Philippines.
+On September 12, 1962, during Macapagal's administration, the territory of eastern North Borneo (now Sabah), and the full sovereignty, title and dominion over the territory were ceded by heirs of the Sultanate of Sulu, Sultan Muhammad Esmail E. Kiram I, to the Republic of the Philippines.
 The cession effectively gave the Philippine government the full authority to pursue their claim in international courts.
 The Philippines broke diplomatic relations with Malaysia after the federation had included Sabah in 1963.
 It was revoked in 1989 because succeeding Philippine administrations have placed the claim in the back burner in the interest of pursuing cordial economic and security relations with Kuala Lumpur.
 To date, Malaysia continues to consistently reject Philippine calls to resolve the matter of Sabah's jurisdiction to the International Court of Justice.
-Sabah sees the claim made by the Philippines' Moro leader Nur Misuari to take Sabah to International Court of Justice (ICJ) as a non-issue and thus dismissed the claim.
+Malaysia saw the claim made by the Philippines' Moro leader Nur Misuari to take the Sabah case to the International Court of Justice (ICJ) as a non-issue and thus dismissed the claim.

 MAPHILINDO

-In July 1963, President Diosdado Macapagal convened a summit meeting in Manila in which a nonpolitical confederation for Malaysia, the Philippines, and Indonesia, Maphilindo, was proposed as a realization of José Rizal's dream of bringing together the Malay peoples, seen as artificially divided by colonial frontiers.
+In July 1963, President Macapagal convened a summit meeting in Manila in which a nonpolitical confederation for Malaysia, the Philippines, and Indonesia, Maphilindo, was proposed as a realization of José Rizal's vision of bringing together the Malay peoples, who he saw was artificially divided by colonial frontiers.

 Maphilindo was described as a regional association that would approach issues of common concern in the spirit of consensus.
 However, it was also perceived as a tactic on the parts of Jakarta and Manila to delay, or even prevent, the formation of the Federation of Malaysia.
 Manila had its own claim to Sabah (formerly British North Borneo), and Jakarta protested the formation of Malaysia as a British imperialist plot.
 The plan failed when Sukarno adopted his plan of "konfrontasi" with Malaysia.
 The Konfrontasi, or Confrontation basically aimed at preventing Malaysia from attaining independence.
-The idea was inspired onto President Sukarno by the Partai Komunis Indonesia (PKI), or literally the Indonesian Communist Party.
+The idea was inspired onto President Sukarno by the Partai Komunis Indonesia (PKI).
 The party convinced President Sukarno that the formation of Malaysia is a form of neo-colonization and would affect tranquility in Indonesia.
 The subsequent development of ASEAN almost certainly excludes any possibility of the project ever being revived.